RBAC with groups and resource-specific roles

 Making an Authorization Request

-Consider an application using Cedar policy in the Amazon Verified Permssions service.
-The application needs to call IsAuthorized
+Consider an application using Cedar policies in the Amazon Verified Permssions service.
+The application needs to call the IsAuthorized

 operation, passing through entities